Skip to content

 Raising Events

-An aggregate rarely exists in isolation - it's state changes often mean that other parts of the system of the system have to sync up.
+An aggregate rarely exists in isolation — its state changes often mean that other parts of the system have to sync up.
+An order being placed needs to reserve inventory; a user changing their email needs to update downstream projections.
+Without a mechanism to communicate these changes, aggregates become tightly coupled, and the system loses its ability to evolve independently.
 In DDD, the mechanism to accomplish this is through Domain Events.

 Delta Events